-Cameron Street/Kings Park Connection: That Council direct staff to report back on the possibility of installing the Cameron Street, Kings Park Connection in 2018.
+Cameron Street/Kings Park Connection: That Council direct staff to report back on the possibility of installing the Cameron Street, Kings Park connection in 2018.

 Kings Park is located on the north side of the 1100 block Caledonia Avenue, between Cook Street and Chambers Street.
-Cameron Street is a North/South dead-end street, running South from the 100 block of Pembroke Street.
-There is currently no pedestrian connection from Kings Park to Cameron Street.
+Cameron Street is a north/south dead-end street, running south from the 1100 block of Pembroke Street.
+The south terminus of Cameron Street is approximately 10m west of the northwest corner of Kings Park.
+A 2.0m wide easement in favour of the City of Victoria is in place on the northerly portion of 1146 Caledonia Avenue, to provide a pedestrian connection from Kings Park to Cameron Street.